Artchibald/2022_icon_rebrand_scripts/README.md

 - Thu 30 Continued debugging script, progress in spreadsheet required exports, discovered CMYK - RGB mismatch bug
 - Fri 1 July continued debugging, call and present latest work, trying ot get SVG on white bg to export
 - Mon 4 July Found fix for PNG exports on white bg but not SVG, tried to create a Tpyescript interface for debugging but not possible in ECMA 3 exports using AI API so abandoned.
+- Tue 5 July more tests on the SVG background white square, it is taking to long to restructure the l;ayers but it is doable.
+In the afternoon I fixed a RGB color bug with Chris's help.